Dharma-09/Cloud_Developer_journey/README.md

 --
 Ansible
 Terraform
-# make at lest one contibution in open source
+make at lest one contribution in open source